Looking for a 6in+ sized cat, if you have one let us know Erich

 IUCN Red List: - There are no wild populations of this color morph.

-The Colored Skirt Tetra is a naturally colored White Skirt Tetra, and is not dyed.
-Artificially dyed specimens are sold as Solid Colored Tetra or under various colored names like the Blueberry Tetra, Strawberry Tetra, or Rainbow Tetra.
+The Colored Skirt Tetra is a naturally colored White Skirt Tetra and not dyed.
+Artificially dyed specimens are sold as Solid Colored Tetra or under various names like the Blueberry Tetra, Strawberry Tetra, or Rainbow Tetra.

 About Artificially Colored Fish:

-Many albino and transparent type fishes make an ideal 'canvas' for applying color to an otherwise rather plain specimen.
-For quite sometime, artificially dyed specimens were thought of as an intriguing and eye-catching addition to the home aquarium.
-Today however, as more has been learned of the processes involved, there are some serious concerns about the practice.
-Concerns are over the initial stress and possible pain to the fish, followed by a possibly higher susceptibility to infection during the process..
+Many albino and transparent type fishes make an ideal 'canvas' for applying color.
+For quite sometime, artificially dyed specimens were regarded as intriguing and eye-catching additions to the home aquarium.
+Today, however, as aquarists have learned more about the processes involved, they have raised some serious concerns about the practice.
+In particular, these concerns involve the initial stress and possible pain to the fish, followed by a possibly higher susceptibility to infection.

-Those fish that survive the injection processes reportedly go on to live fairly normal lives, though the dyes usually fade with time.
+Fish that survive the injection process reportedly go on to live fairly normal lives, though the dyes usually fade with time.
 This may be true for fish subjected to the overall dying process as well.
-There have been reports with the colored botias, of the fish possibly having shortened lives and possibly developing other abnormalities.
-As a consumer you will want to be aware of these concerns.
-The combined buying power of aquarists makes a difference on what is made available.
+Some aquarists have reported that the Red-tail Botias may have shortened lives and possibly even develop other abnormalities.
+Aquarists should be aware of these concerns as the combined buying power of people in the hobby makes a big difference in what is made available.